 21. Was this driver alone in the car or traveling with passengers?
 What do they say happened here?
 Were they talking when the crash happened?
 Was this distracting the driver?

 22. Were any food wrappers, makeup or cosmetics, coffee cups, work files, or other debris found in the car that might suggest the driver was busy doing other things at the time of the crash?

 24. Did the car’s brake lights work properly?

 26. Was the front car equipped with a rearview mirror?
 A side mirror?
 If it was an SUV, RV, etc., did it have a rear-mounted camera?

 27. Was the front car driver monitoring the traffic behind him?
 Could the driver have moved ahead in the lane or roadway to avoid a crash or was he trapped in place?

-While the insurance carrier presumes that any rear end crash is a preventable accident where the rear driver is to blame, that is not necessary true.
-Having an experienced personal injury lawyer who has had years of experience dealing with the auto insurance claims industry and their biases can be invaluable to someone seeking damages after a rear end collision.
+While the insurance carrier presumes that any rear-end crash is a preventable accident where the rear driver is to blame, that is not necessarily true.
+Having an experienced personal injury lawyer who has had years of experience dealing with the auto insurance claims industry and their biases can be invaluable to someone seeking damages after a rear-end collision.

 - 10 Tips to Avoid a Rear-End Collision When Driving In The Rain

 - Rear-End Collisions in Florida Caused by Roadside Distractions

 Do you have questions or comments?
 Then please feel free to send Alan an email or call him now at (954) 458-8655.